DorukUlucay/cv/index.md

 ## Summary
 * I have 10+ years of experience in fullstack and full cycle software development.
 Some of my past roles are; team leader, scrum master, code QA team lead.
-For the last couple of years I work only backend.
+For the last couple of years I worked on only backend.
 * My experience is mostly with .NET platform and Microsoft technologies.
 But I am always open to try new things.
 * I'm obsessed with clean code and reusability.
 * I worked in development of a variety of projects like; B2B, B2C, Forecasting, ERP, CRM, Game Backend, Payment Integrations, Online Store Integrations.